bameyrick/utils/README.md

 Performs a deep comparison between two values to determine if they are equivalent.

-**Note:** This method supports comparing nulls, undefineds, booleans, numbers, strings, Dates, objects, Functions, Arrays, RegExs, Maps, Sets, and Typed Arrays.
+**Note:** This method supports comparing nulls, undefineds, booleans, numbers, strings, Dates, objects, Functions, Arrays, RegExs, Maps, Sets, Typed Arrays, and [Moments](https://momentjs.com).

 Object objects are compared by their own, not inherited, enumerable properties.